storageos/storageos.github.io/_docs/install/iso.md

 3. You may wish to configure Hard disk 1 as thin provisioned in ESX to conserve space.
 This volume can be any size you want (10GB is required for StorageOS volumes plus 40MB for StorageOS container).

-   >**&#x270F; Note**: You may configure 3, 5 or 7 nodes from the StorageOS ISO install as desired.
+   >**Note**: You may configure 3, 5 or 7 nodes from the StorageOS ISO install as desired.
 More nodes are possible with manual configuration, but there must always be an odd number of nodes or Consul will not operate correctly.

-   >**&#x270F; Note**: You can also create an ESX template to simplify the install if you wish.
+   >**Note**: You can also create an ESX template to simplify the install if you wish.

 ## Installing StorageOS and Ubuntu Server from ISO Media